 - 6.1 The Statutory Framework for the Early Years Foundation Stage (2023) is mandatory.
 In accordance with this, we ensure that at least one person with a current Paediatric First Aid (PFA) certificate is on our premises at all times, when pupils are present and accompanies children on outings.
-All new nursery and pre-school staff within our Early Years will undertake paediatric first aid training.
+All new Early Years staff will undertake paediatric first aid training.
 This means that newly qualified staff with a childcare level two and three qualification will have a paediatric first aid certificate before they can be included in the statutory staff: child ratios in the early year's settings.
 All paediatric first aid certificates will be displayed in the Early Years areas. - 6.2 No offsite activities from school are undertaken without the presence of at least one person with a current paediatric first aid qualification (PFA). - 6.3 We keep an electronic record of all accidents or injuries and first aid treatment on Medical Tracker or a written record where Medical Tracker is not available.
 We must inform parent(s) and/or carer(s) of any accident or injury on the same day, or as soon as reasonably practicable, as well as any first aid treatment.
 Records are stored confidentially in Medical Tracker.
-The recording of an accident is always carried out in confidence by the person administering first aid. - 6.4 We know that we must notify Ofsted of any serious accident, illness or injury to, or death of, any child in our care, and of the action that we have taken.
-We aim to do so as quickly as possible and always within 14 days of the incident occurring.
-We are mindful that not to do so, without a reasonable excuse, would be committing an offence. - 6.5 We must notify our local child protection agency (Croydon) of any serious accident or injury to, or the death of, any child in our care.
-We always act on their advice, if given to us. - 6.6 Prescription medicines must not be administered unless they have been prescribed by a doctor, dentist, nurse or pharmacist and we have a clear procedure for managing this.
-Medicine (both prescription and non-prescription must only be administered to a child where written permission for that particular medicine has been obtained from the child's parent and/or carer.
+The recording of an accident is always carried out in confidence by the person administering first aid. - 6.4 We must notify our local child protection agency Croydon Social Service of any serious accident or injury to, or the death of, any child in our care.
+We always act on their advice, if given to us. - 6.5 Prescription medicines must not be administered unless they have been prescribed by a doctor, dentist, nurse or pharmacist and we have a clear procedure for managing this.
+Medicine (both prescription and non-prescription must only be administered to a child where written permission for that particular medicine has been obtained from the child's parent.